On Securing MAC Layer Broadcast Signals Against Covert Channel Exploitation in 5G, 6G & Beyond: SPARROW Exploitation Scheme in LTE 5G

-Trudy can break longer messages into chunks of 40-bits (or less) and transmit them in consecutive attempts.
-There are resources providing an average estimate of RA-procedure duration times (from $Msg1$ to $Msg4$) including \cite{rach-time2} expecting it to be around $30 ms$ in typical LTE deployments.
+Trudy can break longer messages into chunks of 40-bits (or less) and transmit them in consecutive attempts \footnote{A proof-of-concept has been implemented and verified using Keysight UXM5G$^{\circledR}$ and UeSIM$^{\circledR}$.
+Its video recording has been responsibly disclosed to GSMA and included in the presentation at \cite{defcontalk2}.}.
+There has been studies on the average RA-procedure duration (from $Msg1$ to $Msg4$) including \cite{rach-time2} expecting it to be around $30 ms$ in typical LTE deployments.
 Taking this estimate and accounting for additional $10 ms$ of back-off between multiple attempts, Ricky and Trudy can achieve near $1 kbps$ throughput in this scheme.
-The offered throughput suits IoT and M2M (machine-to-machine) applications that currently use low-power technologies such as LoRA \cite{lora-range2}.
+The offered throughput suits IoT and M2M applications that currently use low-power technologies such as LoRA \cite{lora-range2}.
 However, SPARROW scheme can achieve longer range in cluttered environment without any direct access to RF spectrum.
-Section \ref{impact-sec} expands further into its features and the applications.

 It will be appreciated that the RA procedure is agnostic to the PHY layer frequency band.
-However, the lower frequency bands in LTE and 5G WCNs better suits the objectives of Scenario \ref{s1}.
-As far as RA concerned, the cell range depends on the PRACH preamble zero-correlation-zone configuration (Ncs) of the e/gNB (illustrated in section 24.8 of \cite{bullets2}).
+However, the lower frequency bands in LTE/5G RAN better suits the objectives of Scenario \ref{s1}.
+As far as RA concerned, the cell range depends on the PRACH preamble zero-correlation-zone configuration (Ncs) of the gNB (illustrated in section 24.8 of \cite{bullets2}).
 For typical outdoor LTE macro cells, Ncs is set to 9 or larger values that enables UEs to perform RA as far as 5 miles from the cell.
 5G-NR (new radio) standards enable utilizing higher frequency bands above $6$ GHz (FR2) that rely on beam-forming and multiple-antenna transmission modes.
 Nevertheless, the underlying RA procedure PHY layer is still very similar to LTE in sub-$6$ Ghz (FR1) and therefore, more promising.

-Depending on the application, SPARROW UEs (Ricky and Trudy) can exploit multiple cells for throughput or operational range enhancements.
-Figure \ref{parallel-fig} shows how two cells can be exploited to achieve parallel covert communication channels.
-With the exception of very rural environments, UEs within the range of a few miles can be covered by multiple overlapping LTE or 5G sectors, which can be exploited for more throughput or a reverse link from Ricky to Trudy.
+Depending on the application, SPARROW UEs (Ricky and Trudy) can exploit multiple LTE/5G carriers for throughput or operational range enhancements.
+Figure \ref{parallel-fig} shows how two cells can be exploited to achieve parallel covert channels.
+With the exception of very rural environments, UEs within the range of a few miles can be covered by multiple overlapping LTE or 5G sectors with multiple carrier frequencies, which can be simultaneously exploited for more throughput or a reverse link from Ricky to Trudy.